Skip to Content

 Research Statement

 Sean Connolly began his career as a historian of Irish Catholicism in the late eighteenth and early nineteenth centuries, looking in particular at the relationship between the official doctrines and practices of the Catholic church and the beliefs and customs of lay men and women.
 From there he went on to explore the very different world of the Irish Protestant elite, the so-called ‘ascendancy’, in the late seventeenth and eighteenth centuries.
 He remains interested in the many questions thrown up by the history of religion and popular belief in all their forms.
-More recently, however, the main focus on his work has been on urban history, specifically on the development of Victorian Belfast, and he is now working on a new project, a general survey of the Irish diaspora, viewed in the context of the development of the world economy.
+More recently, however, the main focus on his work has been on urban history, specifically on the development of Victorian Belfast, and he recently completed a new project, a general survey of the Irish diaspora, viewed in the context of the development of the world economy.

 Publications